moledoc/hl/README.md

 	- [ ] some vim-inspired keyboard shortcuts for navigation
 		- TBD
 	- [ ] MAYBE: MAYBE: lsp integration
-	- [ ] MAYBE: vendor SDL2 and SDL2_ttf to simplify dependencies
 	- [ ] MAYBE: possible performance optimization
 		- [x] when font changes scale by factor first, and when the font persists for some time, calculate the textures again.
 		- MAYBE: instead of list (of textures/tokens):